datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

    protocol, but cloning a dataset from that store to a local computer via ``SSH`` protocol.
 Will this be a problem for file content retrieval?
    No, in all standard situations, DataLad will adapt to this.
-Upon cloning the dataset with a different protocol than it was created under, enabling the special remote will initially fail, but DataLad will adaptively try out other protocols to enable the ora-remote and retrieve file contents.
+Upon cloning the dataset with a different URL than it was created under, enabling the special remote will initially fail, but DataLad will adaptively try out other URLs (including changes in hostname, path, or protocol) to enable the ora-remote and retrieve file contents.

 Just as expected, the subdatasets are not pre-installed.
 How will subdataset installation work for datasets that exist in a RIA store as well, like ``midterm_project``?